BitcoinDesign/Guide/guide/glossary/index.md

 ### Transaction

-A transaction is a transfer of value over the Bitcoin network.
+A transaction is a transfer of value over the bitcoin network.
 While transactions can be complicated, one of the simplest forms of a transaction would be sending bitcoin from one address to another.
 A transaction is not considered final until it has been included in a valid block by a miner.

 ### Unspent transaction output (UTXO)
 An output that has not been sent to another address.
 The bitcoin wallet balance is calculated from adding up unspent outputs.